iOS17/Esign/README.md

-# Download Esign iOS - On Device iPA Signing Tool - iOS 12 - iOS 17.7.1(iOS 18.4 ) V 5.0.2
+# Download Esign iOS - On Device iPA Signing Tool - iOS 18.4.1(17.7.1) - iOS 12 V 5.0.2

 The Esign iOS app is a tool for signing and installing iPA apps with Apple Developer/Distribution certificates.

 Esign is a popular iPA sign tool that allows users to sign iPA files directly from their iPhone or iPad.
-To sign iPA files using this app, you must have an Apple Developer or a globally available Distribute certificate.
-The Esign iOS utility was supported from iOS 14 to the most recent iOS version, iOS 17.4.
+To sign iPA files using this app, you must have an Apple Developer or a globally available free Distribute certificate.
+The Esign iOS utility was supported from iOS 14 to the most recent iOS version, iOS 17.7.6 & iOS 18.5 beta
 To sign an iPA file, users must import and set the p12 and .mobileconfiguration files.

 The key advantage of Esign is its time-saving nature.
 Users can sign iPA files without needing a PC, a feature that promotes efficiency.
-Additionally, with your developer certificate, there's no need to resign iPA files to avoid 7-day app revocation, providing a sense of relief.
+Also, with your developer certificate, you don't need to resign iPA files within 7 days.

 Get Esign Free Certificates - [https://t.me/P12Certificate](https://t.me/P12Certificate)